 A beam that has more than two supports this kind of beam is called a continuous beam.
 Two or more two supports are used between these beams, and these beams are similar to the simply supported beams.

 - Supported on two or more vertical supports.

 - It is considered a more economical beam as compared to others.

 - The beam over which both sides have an overhanging is called a double overhanging beam.

 3: Fixed beams:

 A beam that is fixed at both ends is called a fixed beam.
 Fixed beams are not allowed the vertical movement or rotation of the beam.
 In this beam, no bending moment will produce.
-Fixed beams are only under the shear force and are generally used in the trusses and like other structures.
+Fixed beams are only under the shear force and are generally used in trusses and other structures.

 - Both ends of the beam are rigidly fixed with supports.

 4: cantilever beams:

 A fixed beam at one end and accessible on the other end is called an overhanging beam.
 These beams carry loads of both shear stress and bending moment.
-These beams are generally used in the bridge trusses and other structural members.
+These beams are generally used in bridge trusses and other structural members.

 - It’s one end fixed in-wall or column, and the other side is free.

 - In the cantilever, the tension zone is located at the top and compression at the bottom.

 5: Overhanging beam:

-A beam supported by two points but on the third point is hanging or not help is called an overhanging beam.
+A beam supported by two points but on the third point hanging or not helping is called an overhanging beam.
 It is a combination of the cantilever and the simply supported beam.

 - Its ends extend beyond the columns or walls.

-- The overhanging portion is unsupported or may locate both sides of the beam.
+- The overhanging portion is unsupported or may locate on both sides of the beam.

 Types of loads on beams

 1: Point load or concentrated load

-The point load is defined as a load applied on a single location of the whole span length.
+The point load is defined as a load applied to a single location of the whole span length.